Sister Sylvester

 Allow us to serve you a cocktail made of DNA.

-Attend Good Genes, a genetically modified cocktail party with live music that explores the history of genetics.
-Using DNA from a hat worn – and never washed – by the actors in Bertolt Brecht’s Berliner Ensemble, Sister Sylvestor presents a bio-art cabaret where the work takes place in the audience’s small intestine.
-A thorough celebration of thieves biohackers and cannibals, Good Genes sheds worn out scientific narrative and turns them into a science for the people.
+Attend Good Genes and make your own genetically modified cocktail party.
+With live music and using DNA from a hat worn – and never washed – by the actors in Bertolt Brecht’s Berliner Ensemble, Sister Sylvester presents a bio-art cabaret where the work takes place in the audience’s small intestine.
+A thorough celebration of thieves, biohackers, and cannibals, Good Genes sheds worn out scientific narrative and turns them into a science for the people.

 NOVEMBER 10, 7:30PM